JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_02.md

 >
 > No social system or political regime that denies the reality of God can contribute constructively and lastingly to the progress of human civilization. ([UB 195:10.7](/en/The_Urantia_Book/195#p10_7))

-On the other hand, you will be able to know that an age is ripening if you are wise and alert to perceive the signs of the times.
-Learn from the fig tree: when its branches become tender and it puts out its leaves, you know that summer is near.
-So also you, when the world has passed through the long winter of the materialistic mentality and you perceive the arrival of the spiritual spring of a new dispensation, you should know that the summer of a new visitation is coming.
+> But you should be wise regarding the ripening of an age; you should be alert to discern the signs of the times.
+You know when the fig tree shows its tender branches and puts forth its leaves that summer is near.
+Likewise, when the world has passed through the long winter of material-mindedness and you discern the coming of the spiritual springtime of a new dispensation, should you know that the summertime of a new visitation draws near.
 [UB 176:2.6](/en/The_Urantia_Book/176#p2_6)

 As the writer Emilio Carrillo said in a recent conference: currently, this society has contributed everything it had to contribute; the “suit” of this humanity is becoming too tight for us.
 Don't you feel that this system of things is getting too small for us?
 Aren't you uncomfortable?
 And it is that many people have grown, matured, and we are no longer convinced by the current society.